Walking from Tel Aviv Beaches to Old Jaffa Along the Promenade

 The Tel Aviv Promenade has cutouts between each of the beaches that provide tourists with a panoramic view of each beach.
 During my walk from the Tel Aviv beaches to Jaffa, I mostly followed the promenade rather than walking the shores of the beaches.

+Just past Tupim Beach is Sir Charles Clore Park.
+This park has areas for picnicking, working out, and plenty of green space.
 The Tel Aviv Promenade continues through Sir Charles Clore Park and follows the Mediterranean shoreline.
 This part of the Mediterranean is rocky, making it unsafe for swimming.

-One of the best parts of my walk from the Tel Aviv Beaches to Jaffa was the walking path at Sir Charles Clore Park.
-Below are photos looking back towards the Tel Aviv Beaches.
+One of the best parts of my walk from the Tel Aviv beaches to Jaffa was the walking path at Sir Charles Clore Park.
+Below are photos looking back towards the Tel Aviv beaches.

 By the time I reached the end of the walking path at Sir Charles Clore Park, I was about halfway to Jaffa.